-I was really intrigued to know why a Fatima pilgrimage became so popular.
+I was curious to know why a Fatima Portugal pilgrimage became so popular, so I read more about Fatima’s history.
 Between May and October of 1917, three young children, Lucia Santos and her cousins, Jacinta and Francisco Marto, reported visions of the Virgin Mary on the 13th day of each month at approximately noon.

 Jacinta and Francisco both died at a very young age.
 Lucia devoted her life to God and became a nun.
 She lived to be 97.
 On February 13, 2008 (the third anniversary of her death) Pope Benedict XVI announced that in the case of Sister Lúcia he would waive the five-year waiting period before opening a cause for beatification, a step toward canonization.

 Churches of Fatima

 The spiritual center is a large plaza, known as the Sanctuary of Our Lady of Fatima, with impressive churches at each end.
 Everything is white and on a sunny day like when we were there it was bright.

 First, we went inside the Basilica of the Holy Trinity, which was built in 2007 to help accommodate the crowds.
 The exterior of this Fatima Catholic church is a very modern design.
 The building is round, with very impressive wooden doors.
 The main attraction inside is the beautiful mosaic at the altar.